mariohernandez/training/advanced-topics/integrating-featured-content.md

 {% endtabs %}

 * First, we're keeping the `dom-id` class that views adds, and updating the `attributes`variable for the view to include that class.
 This will help keep classes intact that views and/or other modules may rely on.
-* Next, we're using the twig embed statement again to map the content of this view to our **Latest Posts** component, and passing in Drupal attributes so that they'll be output with our component's markup.
+* Next, we're using the twig embed statement again to map the content of this view to our **Featured Content** component, and passing in Drupal attributes so that they'll be output with our component's markup.
-* For the twig block we named `latest_posts` in the **Latest Posts** component, we output the `rows` variable that views provides, which is basically the content of this view, plus the `title_prefix` and `title_suffix` variables.
+* For the twig block we named `latest_posts` in the **Featured Content** component, we output the `rows` variable that views provides, which is basically the content of this view, plus the `title_prefix` and `title_suffix` variables.
 * In your editor open **views-view-unformatted--lastest-posts.html.twig** and add the following code overriding the existing code in the template \(except for the comments as we would like to keep the comments intact\):

 {% tabs %}
-{% tab title="views-view-unformatted--latest-posts.html.twig" %}
+{% tab title="views-view-unformatted--featured-content.html.twig" %}
 ```php
 {% for row in rows %}
   {{- row.content -}}